arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/content.md

-# Controlling a Motorized ball Valve
+# Controlling a Motorized Ball Valve
 ## Overview

 This tutorial gets you started with the Edge control board and goes over the basics of controlling a motorised ball valve to the board.